huntdatacenter/docs/docs/do-science/faq/access.md

 ### What is Lab Access link ?

 Lab access link is our new approach to how we onboard new users and how we instruct you to connect to HUNT Cloud services.
-It comes prefilled with your username and labname information, aallowing you to simply copy-paste customized commands into your terminal and at the same time, inform you about expected outcome.
+It comes pre-filled with your username and labname information, allowing you to simply copy-paste customized commands into your terminal and at the same time, inform you about expected outcome.

 ### How can I order lab access link ?